stevedonovan/gentle-intro/src/object-orientation.md

 Iterators in Rust aren't duck-typed but are types that must implement `Iterator`, and in this case the iterator provides boxes of `Quack`.
 There's no ambiguity about the types involved, and the values must satisfy `Quack`.
 Often the function signature is the most challenging thing about a generic Rust function, which is why I recommend reading the source of the standard library - the implementation is often much simpler than the declaration!
-Here the only type parameter is the actual iterator type, which means that this will work with anything that can deliver a sequence of boxes, not just a vector iterator.
+Here the only type parameter is the actual iterator type, which means that this will work with anything that can deliver a sequence of `Box<Duck>`, not just a vector iterator.

 ## Inheritance